ReffoGionni/invoice/README.md

 * 5.1.4

 ## License
-**_Team 14 - Invoice_** is distribuited under the terms of the GNU General Public License and published by the Free Software Foundation;
+**_Team 14 - Invoice_** is distribuited under the terms of the GNU General Public License and published by the Free Software Foundation

 ## Copyright
 Copyright (c) 2017 Anna Giovanelli and Gionni Reffo